Exclusive: Goldman puts Metro metals warehousing unit up for sale

 “Metro is not strategic to our client activities, and the firm has concluded that this is the right time to explore a sale, given recent interest by potential buyers,” the bank’s spokesman said.

-“Today’s announcement is a victory for beer and soft drink makers and for the safety and soundness of our financial system,” said Senator Sherrod Brown, an Ohio Democrat and staunch critic of banks’ involvement in the physical commodity business, in a statement.

-The lawmaker, who chairs a powerful committee overseeing Wall Street, also renewed his call for U.S. regulators to clamp down on banks’ ownership of other commodity assets such as oil pipelines and tankers.

-Goldman first began exploring a possible sale of Metro early last year, just before a wave of public and political scrutiny over Wall Street’s role in the raw material markets, including two Senate hearings by Sherrod’s committee and a Federal Reserve review of such activities.
+Goldman first began exploring a possible sale of Metro early last year, just before a wave of public and political scrutiny over Wall Street’s role in the raw material markets, including a Senate hearing and a Federal Reserve review of such activities.

 It has become increasingly clear over the past year that the Fed, which oversees Goldman, has taken a dim view of banks investing directly into the supply chain, which it fears may expose them to untold liability risk.